-For Non-Network Benefits, you must notify the Claims Administrator before obtaining any DME for the management and treatment of diabetes DME that costs more than \$1000 (either retail purchase cost or cumulative retail rental cost of a single item).
-If the Claims Administrator is not notified as required, Benefits will be subject to a \$400 reduction per incident; however, in no event will the penalties exceed \$1,000 per calendar year.
+For Non-Network Benefits you must obtain prior authorization from the Claims Administrator before obtaining any DME for the management and treatment of diabetes that costs more than \$1,000 (either retail purchase cost or cumulative retail rental cost of a single item).
+If you do not obtain prior authorization from the Claims Administrator as required, Benefits will be subject to a \$500 reduction.